Answer: Local cannabis growers, aspiring commercial cannabis business owners, and Measure B authors.

 The inescapable fact is that virtually every California county, area and city that has given in to commercial cannabis activity is getting a raw deal and regretting it.
 This is happening, in part, because the state is going too hard and moving too fast to create a viable commercial cannabis market.

-One of our supporters is a retired banker who says that if were not against commercial cannabis, there’s absolutely no way he would invest in a commercial cannabis business venture in Plumas.
+One of our supporters is a retired banker who says that even if he were not against commercial cannabis, there’s no way he would invest in a commercial cannabis business venture in Plumas.
 He says it’s a losing financial proposition based on a bad business model.

 One reason this is true is because sales taxes on cannabis products in legal dispensaries are absurdly high.
 In some cases they reach a bloated 35 percent of products’ prices.
 What does this do for the legal market?
 It shrinks it.
 What does it do for the black market?
 You know.